BigWillie/despatchjs/README.md

             }
 ````

+---

+## Changelog

 ### Version 1.1.1 (8 March 2021)
 Added `escaper` method to escape special characters which break XML.
+Sorry, this should have been done from the start...

+---

 MIT License